Health Insurance:

 Prior Authorizations

-This chart highlights the state laws related to prior authorizations, including if the state has a consumer protection law, if there is pending legislation, and more.
+This chart highlights the state laws related to prior authorizations.
 Check back often, as this chart is updated frequently.

 If you have a self-funded plan, certain state laws may not apply.
 For information on how to determine if your plan is self-funded, see our blog post.